elpinto007/spfx-react-notifications/README.md

 gulp test - TODO
 gulp serve - TODO

-Finally
-I want to iterate, this isn't source code, I am not the author of this code.
+I would like to iterate, this isn't source code, I am not the author of this code.
 It was used from the PnP-Starter-Kit in the SharePoint repo.
 I may update this code as needed, and it should only be deployed into test tenants.
 This is just the alerts extension from the solution.